carlosdagos/blog/posts/2016-02-20-folding-vs-iconv.markdown

 ### Amendments

+Any and all amendments to this post can be found [here](https://github.com/charlydagos/blog/commits/master/posts/2016-02-20-folding-vs-iconv.markdown).

 ### Footnotes

 [^hipsters]: In fact, it's a bit annoying how "working in a totally new and up-to-date environment" can even be considered a benefit (I'm looking at you, Stack Overflow Careers...).
 Before moving to Basel, I worked for a company with a brilliant colleague who introduced me to the theme of the [Programming hipsters](http://www.urbandictionary.com/define.php?term=programming+hipster).
 Mostly because I behaved like one as well.
 I've come to find out that in real life you're gonna find old-as-shit systems and you're gonna have to deal with it.
 It's not all Unicode, not every language will treat your functions as first class citizens, you won't always have a readily-available MongoDB cluster to put into production.
 In my last job, our customers were using feature phones.
 You know what a feature phone is?
 It's what came before smart phones.
 They're dumb phones.
 You couldn't reliably determine who had Javascript available and who didn't.
 Even if you could, it would be version 1.7, or 1.5, and you'd have to plan for all of that.